Willowmoor Floodplain Restoration Project

 - Mar.
 2015 - A second public meeting was held Mar.
 14 at the Redmond Senior Center.
-The presentation and the materials will be posted shortly.

 The project proposes to reconfigure the Sammamish River Transition Zone, which is at River Mile 13.0-13.5 of the Sammamish River in Marymoor Park.
 The project area includes the river channel and adjacent undeveloped land to the southwest of the river channel.

 The project began in early 2013.
 Accomplishments to-date include: